albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Map Display
 -----------

-See the :doc:`LEGEND` for details about the various symbols shown by the map.
+See :doc:`LEGEND` for details about the various symbols shown by the map.

 Moving